QuaCCAToo modules

 Parameters:

 Free evolution time for the sequence.
-Contrary to the run method, the free evolution must be a single number in order to plot the pulse profiles.
+Contrary to the run method, tau must be a single number in order to plot the pulse profiles.

 pulse_shapes